just-the-docs/just-the-docs/peopleops/EXPENSES.md

 ### Examples of Things The Company Will Pay For

-  - Grammarly Pro
-  - Adobe CS (if you work in a design capacity)
   - Professional Books
   - Other professional development costs (approval in advance is required)
   - Small equipment or other costs for the office